redenoriola/redenoriola.github.io/README.md

 This is Reden Oriola's portfolio website

 This is my personal portfolio website containing differents projects that I have done.
-This repository is connected to Netlify.
+This repository is connected to Netlify making use of it's form submission service.
-Refer to this link for full functionality: https://redenoriola.netlify.com/
+Refer to this link for full functionality: https://redenoriola.netlify.com or https://redenoriola.github.io if you only wish to see the design.

 ## Tools Used